-Before embarking on this trip to Java, I did a little research on the main attractions of Jakarta and Jogja.
+Before embarking on this trip to Java, I did a little research on the the main attractions of Jakarta and the cultural pride of Jogja.
 Being world heritage sites, Prambanan and Borobudur were instantly on the list.
 I saw photos of both, and I couldn’t understand why the latter was more appreciated than the former, when Prambanan seemed to be stunningly beautiful.
 I read traveler reviews saying that it was probably because the two temples were squeezed into a one-day itinerary, and seeing Borobudur before Prambanan caused you to feel already exhausted by the time you arrive in the latter.
 Probably.

 But as I think about this now, it’s not the case.
-As what I said in my previous post, Prambanan was beautiful, but as you get closer, it loses its charm.
+As what I said in my previous post, Prambanan was beautiful was beautiful, but as you get closer, it loses its charm.
 I don’t understand why, but that’s the way I felt about it.
 When I was looking at Prambanan from the shuttle to Ratu Boko, or even while dining at the Ratu Boko restaurant, I felt that I was seeing something so mysterious, like a newly re-discovered lost civilization; yet, when I was directly standing in front of the Shiva temple, I didn’t find it as beautiful as I expected.

 Since this was the general feeling that enveloped me, and given that I really believed that Prambanan was more beautiful than Borobudur, I expected little of Borobudur.
 Dwi picked us up from The Phoenix and we headed north towards Borobudur.
 On the way, we saw the beautiful Mount Merapi.
 It was almost a perfect cone, yet with a little lump on its side.
 This instantly reminded me of Mayon Volcano, albeit Mayon was really perfect.